F0DH1L/alphabit-minictf-2025-challenges/crypto/AhRaSi/README.md

 ## Description

-I don't think you know the modular arithmetic i learned recently, so i implented in my encryption.
+I don't think you know the modular arithmetic i learned recently, so i implented it in my encryption.

 ## Solution